Stop (Spice Girls song): Background and writing

 In June 1997, the group began shooting scenes for their film Spice World.
 Simultaneously, Virgin Records started the first marketing meetings for the Spiceworld album's promotional campaign, which was set to be released in November.
-No songs had been written for the album at this point, so the group had to do all the song-writing and recording at the same time as they were filming the film.
+No songs had been written for the album at this point, so the group had to do all the song-writing and recording at the same time as they were making the film.
 Between takes, and at the end of each filming day, the group usually went straight into a mobile recording studio set up in a Winnebago, which followed them between film sets.
 The schedule was physically arduous with logistical difficulties; Melanie Brown commented in her autobiography: "doing the two full-time jobs at the same time took its toll and within a couple on weeks, exhaustion set in."
 The concept of "Stop" was mainly penned by Geri Halliwell.
 She came up with the first lines of the song and recorded them into a dictaphone; the next day she played the tape to Paul Wilson and Andy Watkins—the songwriters and production duo known as Absolute.
 The duo then worked with the melody and began playing with it.
 Halliwell commented in her autobiography:

 I wanted something with a Motown feel.
 Mel C[hisholm] eventually finished off the chorus and we had the basis for a song called "Stop".
 Later, when we had more time, the other girls came in and we helped write the verses and bridges.

 According to Chisholm, "Stop" is about the group's feelings towards fame and their frustration with their management who they felt was overworking them.
 These frustrations would culminate with them firing their manager Simon Fuller in November 1997.